 Even so, property agents and landlords must not mislead or deceive prospective tenants.
+Whether conduct is misleading or deceptive depends on the circumstances of each case.

+Property agents

-When advertising the rental price, the property agent or landlord must ensure that any representation they make is accurate and not misleading.
-It may be misleading and deceptive conduct where:
+A property agent may be engaging in misleading or deceptive conduct where:

-• a property is listed at an unrealistically low price, with prospective tenants being asked to offer more
+• A property is listed at an unrealistically low price, with prospective tenants being asked to offer more;